dhipatel21/dhillonpatel.github.io/kinematics-motion.md

 ## Inverse Kinematics

-I implemented inverse kinematics through gradient descent optimization with both the Jacobian Transpose and Jacobian Pseudoinverse methods, so that the robot to reaches a given point in space for position control of the robot endeffector.
+I implemented inverse kinematics through gradient descent optimization with both the Jacobian Transpose and Jacobian Pseudoinverse methods, so that the robot has position control of its end effector.

 <img src="/inversekinematics.gif" alt="AStar" width="450" height="450">